 Needless to say, I had become very frustrated that my body was not cooperating that morning.

-At this point, my biggest fear was that they would tell me to go home and we’d have to try again some other time.
 Had that happened I KNEW it would be put off until 2021, due to our glorious (said, sarcastically, of course), Canadian winters creeping up on us once again.
-And, I sure did NOT want to have to leave after going THIS far.
+And, I sure did NOT want to have to leave the clinic after going THIS far.

-They just HAD to get blood from me.
+They just HAD to get enough blood from me.

 I told him that one time BOTH my feet had swollen up so bad that the swellings wouldn’t allow me to take off my sandals.
 My GP (General Practitioner) never seemed to feel that this was an issue to worry about.